kt3k/bulbo/README.md

 bulbo serve
 ```

-And the following builds all the given assets and the result are saved under `build/` directory.
+And the following builds all the given assets and saves them to `build/` directory.

 ```
 bulbo build